moq-wg/moq-transport/draft-lcurley-warp.md

 # Supported Transport Protocols  {#transport-protocols}

-This document defines a protocol that can be used interchangeably both over a raw QUIC connection [QUIC], and over WebTransport [WebTransport].
+This document defines a protocol that can be used interchangeably both over a QUIC connection directly [QUIC], and over WebTransport [WebTransport].
 Both provide streams and datagrams with similar semantics (see {{?I-D.ietf-webtrans-overview, Section 4}});
 thus, the main difference lies in how the servers are identified and how the connection is established.